DC-BENCH: Dataset Condensation Benchmark: Dataset Condensation Benchmark

 Another dimension of evaluation is on how dataset condensation methods perform across different model architectures.
 Concretely, a neural network is required to extract statistics from the original and synthetic dataset, and the synthetic dataset is optimized by aligning the extracted information.
 Therefore, we expect the condensed dataset to perform equally well when it is used to train different architectures.
 Several previous works~\cite{zhaodc, zhaodsa, zhaodm,cazenavette2022dataset} provide evaluations under this transfer setting; however the evaluations are mainly with on one dataset or under one IPC.
 Therefore the resulting conclusion might not generalize to different datasets or IPCs.

-To have a deeper understanding for the transferability of the condensation methods, we propose a comprehensive protocol that evaluates the performance of condensed datasets under four model architectures, three datasets (CIFAR-10, CIFAR-100, and TinyImageNet), and three IPCs (1, 10, 50).
+To have a deeper understanding for the transferability of condensation methods, we propose a comprehensive protocol that evaluates the performance of condensed datasets under five model architectures, three datasets (CIFAR-10, CIFAR-100, and TinyImageNet), and three IPCs (1, 10, 50).
 The architectures of choice are as follows:

 \textbf{MLP:} We first consider a simple MLP architecture.
 The network includes 3 fully connected layers and the width is set to 128.
 The number of trainable parameters is around 411K.

 \textbf{ConvNet~\cite{krizhevsky2012imagenet, simonyan2014very, szegedy2015going}:} This is the standard architecture used for both training and evaluating synthetic dataset in previous condensation works.
 The default network contains three 3x3 convolution layers, each followed by 2x2 average pooling and instance normalization.
 The hidden embedding size is set to 128.
 There are around 320K trainable parameters.
 For TinyImageNet, we increase the number of layers to 4 for improved performance, as suggested in previous work~\cite{zhaodm, cazenavette2022dataset}.